Intervening Acts and Remoteness Lecture

 As long as a particular type of harm is foreseeable, it will not be too remote, even if the likelihood of that harm materialising is small.

-This principle can be seen in the follow-up case to The Wagon Mound (No. 1) - Overseas Tankship (UK) Ltd v The Miller Steamship Co or Wagon Mound (No. 2) [1967] 1 AC 617.
-The fact are as above, but this time the claimant was not a wharf owner, but rather the owner of a ship moored at the wharf.
-It should be noted that different evidence was submitted the court in this latter case (which helps to explain the differing decisions.)
-The court held that as long as a particular type of damage is foreseeable, then it will not be too remote, even if it unlikely.
+This principle can be seen in the follow-up case to The Wagon Mound (No. 1) - Overseas Tankship (UK) Ltd v The Miller Steamship Co (The Wagon Mound) (No. 2) [1967] 1 AC 617.
+The facts are as above, but this time the claimant was not a wharf owner, but rather the owner of a ship moored at the wharf.
+It should be noted that different evidence was submitted to the court in this latter case (which helps to explain the differing decisions.)
+The court held that as long as a particular type of damage is foreseeable, then it will not be too remote, even if it is unlikely.
 Thus, because there was a slim, but entirely foreseeable risk of the oil igniting on the water, it was not too remote.
 The ship owner was therefore able to recover.

 Refining Foreseeability - The Way the Damage is Done